dtaht/blog-cerowrt/content/post/yurtlab_routing.md

 somewhat dumb (everybody else uses vlans!) decision has driven a lot of my desine and need for things like routing protocols.

+VLAN's are also a security nightmare.
+1 Misconfigured entrance,

 1 Wire.
 A set of FQ'd flows.
 Layer 3 security only.

 I'm really swimming uphill here.
 All the SDN researchers are filled